yoanad/ftl-twitter-workshop/README.md

 1. [Prerequesites] (#Prerequesites)

 ## 1. Prerequesites
-* A Twitter Developers Account
+* Your own Twitter Developers Account (advised)

+OR

+* Be part of the `FTL Hackathons Team` Twitter Developer Organization -> to become a part of the organization, send us your Twitter handle

 ## 2. Initial set up
 First, we have to install the dependancies of the project: